la2050/archive/_projects/2014/help-build-a-realtime-environmental-sensor-network.md

   resources_technical: '0'
   resources_communityoutreach: '0'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - East LA
+    - South LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South Bay
+    - Westside
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: >-
     By giving people the best data about their environment making changes for the better of the entire region becomes easy.